yapplabs/ember-key-responder/README.md

 A component-oriented approach to keyboard shortcuts for Ember, inspired by Cocoa's KeyResponder.

 ember-key-responder will delegate keyEvents to the current keyResponder.
 Typically a keyResponder is a `view`, or a `component`.
-As in complex applications various keyResponders enter and leave the system, but only 1 keyResponder can be active at any given point in time a stack of them is maintained.
-They top of the stack is considered the current keyResponder.
+In complex applications, various keyResponders enter and leave the system.
+Since only 1 keyResponder can be active at any given point in time, a stack of them is maintained.
+The top of the stack is considered the current keyResponder.

-This allows for modals, or other UI components to naturally become the default responder, as they enter they are pushed onto the stack, and resign themselves as they are dropped from the stack.
+This allows for modals or other UI components to naturally become the default responder.
+As they enter they are pushed onto the stack.
+When they resign themselves they are dropped from the stack.

 ## Example

-Given, the following components `component-a` and `component-b`
+Given the following components `component-a` and `component-b`

 ```js
 // component-a.js | component-b.js